 We have incurred losses for each period from inception.
-For the quarter ended March 31, 2018 and 2017 our net loss was approximately \$4.1 million and \$4.5 million, respectively.
+For the six months ended June 30, 2018 and 2017 our net loss was approximately \$7.5 million and \$8.5 million, respectively.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase significantly in connection with our ongoing activities to develop, seek regulatory approval and commercialization of MAT2203 and any other product candidates we choose to develop based upon our LNC delivery technology platform.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources, which may include collaborations with third parties.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
+As a result, substantial doubt exists about the Company's ability to continue as a going concern.
 Our failure to raise capital as and when needed would impact our going concern and would have a negative impact on our financial condition and our ability to pursue our business strategy and continue as a going concern.
 We will need to generate significant revenues to achieve profitability, and we may never do so.